 The film was the swan song of three-time Oscar nominated cinematographer Oswald Morris, who shot the movie back-to-back with Henson’s The Great Muppet Caper and then hung up his light meter.

 Clink on any link to see similar frames from other films.

 From the December 1982 issue of American Cinematographer:

 “We had several matte paintings which were executed by Industrial Light and Magic in San Francisco and for that we provided, in most cases, foreground elements.
 We were going to shoot some of them in VistaVision but decided that for this purpose, as they were long distance traveling shots and most of the elements would be matte painted in, we could get away with using Panavision foregrounds.” – producer Gary Kurtz

 Click on an image for a story or filmmaker quote from the making of The Dark Crystal.
-Also check out this collection of more than 30 behind the scenes photos from the film.

 In the initial cut of The Dark Crystal, none of the creatures besides the Gelflings spoke English.
 The Skeksis expressed themselves in growls and hisses that Frank Oz and Jim Henson thought the audience would understand through context.
 Test audiences disagreed.
 Check out the video below to see a scene from the pre-dubbed version.